angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
-* April 2016: Our work <a href="./">``The red one!'': On learning to refer to things based on their discriminative properties</a> with Nghia The Pham  and Marco Baroni will appear at ACL 2016!
+* April 2016: Our work <a href="http://arxiv.org/abs/1603.02618">The red one!: On learning to refer to things based on their discriminative properties</a> with Nghia The Pham  and Marco Baroni will appear at ACL 2016!

 * March 2016: I will be spending 3 months this fall at Facebook AI.